wp-plugins/loginradius-for-wordpress/readme.txt

 * Choose social sharing interface designs
 * Every time a user logs in, it fetches user profile data (basic data) and store in your WordPress database
 * Get social avatar of your users and show the avatar in widget, comments and profile
-* You’ll be the owner of these data and can export anytime from your database
+* You'll be the owner of these data and can export anytime from your database
 * Fetched data include Email addresses, name, date of birth, etc.
 * Twitter does not provider email addresses, so in case a user logs in with Twitter, a pop-up window will appear asking users to fill his/her email address and that can be verified. (not default setting, you have to configure as per our installation document)
 * A nice and clean user friendly WP admin U/I with tab structure with various options for social login, sharing and commenting